-- You and your advisor will be notified regarding your admission status by e-mail
+- Upon completion of the assessment exam both you and your advisor will be notified regarding your admission status by e-mail.

 To complete the Bachelor of science in social work you must complete 77 semester hours of course work, including 46 semester hours of required social work courses, 3 hours of social work electives; and 28 hours of required courses from other school disciplines.
 Social work students are not required to complete a minor.

 Required course work includes acquisition of social work knowledge, values, and skills essential to social work practice, research, and policy.
 The curriculum culminates with a full-time, one-term field practicum.

 No minor is required for social work majors.
 Instead, selected social and behavioral science courses provide a foundation for the professional courses.
 These foundation courses (listed below) must be completed with a grade of C or better.
 Additionally, students must fuifll a biology requirement, also completed with a grade of C or better.
 This requirement may be taken as part of the Core Curriculum.

 One of the following courses in minority studies: